yterai/testimonials-grid-section/README.md

 - CSS Grid
 - Mobile-first workflow

 ### What I learned

 I used CSS grid for some projects before but it's been pretty rusty and I needed to brush up on it.
 I've learned how the grid properties work and when I should use them.
 This is pretty basic but it would help me to troubleshoot when it comes to CSS gird used websites.

 ### Continued development

-I tried to do a mobile first approach in the previous project but I wasn't completely sure of the meaning of moblie first and how to implement it.
-I challenged myself to do it again in this project and I would say I feel more confident to make a mobile first website now.
+I tried to do a mobile first approach in the previous frontend mentor project but I wasn't completely sure about the meaning of moblie first and how to implement it.
+I challenged myself to do it again in this project and I would say I feel more confident to make a mobile first website now and will continue to do it in this way.

 ## Author